ankenyr/jellyfin-youtube-metadata-plugin/README.md

   - Movies
   - Music Videos
   - Shows
+- Supports ExternalID providing quick links to source of metadata.

 ### Requirements
 - [yt-dlp](https://github.com/yt-dlp/yt-dlp) is required if you are using the remote provider.